 And according to the same Group, the average office worker gets something approaching 121 emails every day (while only sending 40).

 Nearly half of those billions of emails (49.7%) is considered spam.

-Given that nearly half of the email out there is considered spam, and 2.3% of worldwide email contains some sort of malicious attachment, is it any wonder that the average open rate for marketing email (in North America) is 13.7% on mobiles, and 18% on desktops.
+Given that nearly half of the email out there is considered spam, and 2.3% of the worldwide email contains some sort of malicious attachment, is it any wonder that the average open rate for marketing emails (in North America) is 13.7% on mobiles, and 18% on desktops.

 What’s a marketer to do?
 Easy.
 Improve your open and click-through rates by A/B testing every email campaign you send.